Relationships: An Email Marketing Manifesto

 But, before we do that, we need to show you where we are and point the way to where we're going.
 Let's start by looking at a 10,000′ view of email marketing's so-called conventional wisdom.

 It all begins with an assumption (usually left unsaid) — that's some variation of “I have to act FAST or people won't buy and I'll lose that opportunity FOREVER.”

-That assumption leads to three perfectly rational decisions.
+That assumption leads to three seemingly rational decisions.

 First, do whatever it takes to grab an audience's attention!
 Curiosity-driven big ideas, over-the-top “ethical bribes,” social proof, contrived influencer / affiliate endorsements — whatever it takes to “get 'em on the list.”

 Second, go for the sale immediately!
 Persuasion, pre-suasion, (maybe a little coercion…), engineered urgency — who doesn't love countdown timers and limited availability notices to move a prospect over the finish line?

 Third, maximize customer value!
 Upsells, one-time offers, cross-sells, forced continuity — and, if that doesn't work, maybe a downsell to put some money in the bank.

 Then, once they're on your list, run them through your “email gauntlet” of back-end and affiliate offers to squeeze every last drop of value from your new customers as quickly as possible.

 Sure, this churn and burn approach is hard work.